 I failed to find that answer all that illuminating.

 Sure enough, after we moved to Australia we arranged to meet up with a few of my husband’s old mates at a pub.
-As we walked in he called out ‘Mary!’ and one of the manliest men I’ve ever seen swiftly turned around from the bar with the biggest grin.
+As we walked in he called out ‘Mary!’ to a man who looked exactly like a lumberjack sitting at the bar and greetest us with the biggest bearded grin.

 My ex-husband also had a pal called ‘Blue’.
 Naturally, Blue was a redhead.
 I think you get the picture.

-My partner’s last name is Dickinson and he, his brother, his father and grandfather all went to the same school in Sydney, Scots College, where of course they were all gleefully called Dicko — over three generations.
+My former partner’s last name is Dickinson and he, his brother, his father and grandfather all went to the same school in Sydney where of course they were all gleefully called Dicko — over three generations.
 Aussies are a consistent bunch!